![[image ALT: Much of my site will be useless to you if you've got the images turned off!]](

 ❦

-The edition used in this transcription was a paperback reprint, Ares Publishers, Inc., Chicago, 1974: an "Unchanged Reprint of the Edition, London, 1898".
-Its author, William Henry Bullock Hall, died — on the Riviera — in 1904, more than 70 years ago, and the text is thus in the public domain.
+The edition transcribed here was a paperback reprint, Ares Publishers, Inc., Chicago, 1974: an "Unchanged Reprint of the Edition, London, 1898".
+Since the author of the book died in 1904, more than 70 years ago, the text is in the public domain.

-For citation and indexing purposes, the pagination is shown in the right margin of the text at the page turns (like at the end of this linep57); these are also local links.
+For citation and indexing purposes, the pagination is shown in the right margin of the text at the page turns (like at the end of this line); p57 these are also local anchors.
 Sticklers for total accuracy will of course find the anchor at its exact place in the sourcecode.

 My transcription has been minutely proofread.
 In the table of contents above, the sections are shown on blue backgrounds, indicating that I believe the text of them to be completely errorfree.
-As elsewhere on this site, the header bar at the top of each chapter's webpage will remind you with the same color scheme.
+As elsewhere onsite, the header bar at the top of each chapter's webpage will remind you with the same color scheme.

-The printed book was well proofread; the few typographical errors are marked, when important, with a bullet like this;º and when trivial, with a dotted underscore like this: as elsewhere on my site, glide your cursor over the bullet or the underscored words to read the variant.
-Similarly, bullets before measurements provide conversions to metric, e.g., •10 miles.
+The printed book was well proofread; the few typographical errors are marked, when important (or unavoidable because inside a link), with a bullet like this;º and when trivial, with a dotted underscore like this: as elsewhere on my site, glide your cursor over the bullet or the underscored words to read what was actually printed.
+Similarly, bullets before measurements provide conversions to metric, e.g., 10 miles.

-Any other mistakes, please drop me a line, of course: especially if you have a copy of the printed book in front of you.
+Any overlooked mistakes, please drop me a line, of course: especially if you have a copy of the printed book in front of you.

 Images with borders lead to more information.